emannasef/Weather/README.md

 User can change , Location , Change Temperature Units from settings

-user can add Location In Favourite List to see it's weather any time
+User can add Location In Favourite List to see it's weather any time

-user can detrimine time to receive a notification or an alarm for get Weather Status
+User can detrimine time to receive a notification or an alarm for get Weather Status

 # Technology used in our project: